Thurfjell/brosuite/README.md

 # Hi

 #### BEWARE!
-Compiling with poor usage of gofakeit can be slow.
+Compiling can be slow due to bad usage of gofakeit (⌐■_■)

 ```bash
 go mod tidy